Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Effects of environment

-In Fig.~\ref{fig:app-dephasing}, we show the evolution of average magnetization $\langle \hat{M}_z(t) \rangle \equiv \text{Tr}[\hat{\rho}(t)\hat{M}_z]$, where $\hat{\rho}(t)$ is the instantaneous (normalized) density operator of the system governed by Eq.~\eqref{eq:Lindblad-master-equation} and $\hat{M}_z \equiv \sum_{j=1}^L \sum_{a=1}^2 \hat{\sigma}^z_{j,a}/N$.
-We consider three different combinations of the staggered detuning strength ($\Delta$) and initial pure state ($\ket{\psi(0)}$): (i) $\Delta=0,\ket{\psi(0)}=\ket{\mathbb{Z}_2}$, (ii) $\Delta=1,\ket{\psi(0)}=\ket{\mathbb{Z}_2}$ and (iii) $\Delta=1,\ket{\psi(0)}=\ket{\text{vac}}$ in the presence of a non-zero dephasing $\gamma_d$.
-At these parameter points, the chosen states exhibit persistent oscillations due to presence of QMBS \cite{Pal_PhysRevB.111.L161101} in the closed system undergoing unitary evolution.
-However, our results indicate that these persistent oscillations are not robust against dephasing: an increase in the dephasing rate diminishes the off-diagonal components of the density matrix (in Fock basis), resulting in the loss of coherent oscillations.
-In this steady-state ($d\hat{\rho}/dt=0$) all the Fock states have the same weight, which combined with the constrained nature of the Hilbert space of the system governed by Eq.~\ref{eq:hamiltonian_ladder}, implies that the steady-state magnetization value is close to $-1/2$ in the presence of any non-zero dephasing, as evident from the Fig.~\ref{fig:app-dephasing}.
-This figure also demonstrates that for very weak dephasing strengths e.g., $\gamma_d/\Omega=0.05$, the persistent oscillations in average magnetization evolution do still appear in the same frequency of oscillation as observed for unitary evolution, albeit with a reduced amplitude.
+In Figs.~\ref{fig:env_stability_QMBS}(a)-(c), we show the evolution of average magnetization $\langle \hat{M}_z(t) \rangle \equiv \text{Tr}[\hat{\rho}(t)\hat{M}_z]$, where $\hat{\rho}(t)$ is the instantaneous (normalized) density operator of the system governed by Eq.~\eqref{eq:Lindblad-master-equation} and $\hat{M}_z \equiv \sum_{j,a} \hat{\sigma}^z_{j,a}/N$.
+The time-evolution of the density matrix $\hat{\rho}(t)$ is obtained by numerically solving the GKSL master equation (Eq.~\eqref{eq:Lindblad-master-equation}) using fourth-order Runge-Kutta integration scheme.
+We consider three scenarios where the system undergoes persistent revivals under Hamiltonian evolution: (i) $\Delta=0,\ket{\psi(0)}=\ket{\mathbb{Z}_2}$, (ii) $\Delta=1,\ket{\psi(0)}=\ket{\mathbb{Z}_2}$ and (iii) $\Delta=1,\ket{\psi(0)}=\ket{\text{vac.}}$ with finite dephasing rate $\gamma_d$.
+In all cases, the initial density matrix reads $\rho(0)=\ket{\psi(0)}\bra{\psi(0)}$.
+GKSL evolution always leads to a steady state, i.e. $d\hat{\rho}/dt=0$ in a finite dimensional Hilbert space \cite{Frigerio1978,Fagnola_10.1063/1.1340870}, and hence the persistent oscillations cannot be robust against dephasing.
+Pure dephasing diminishes the off-diagonal components of the density matrix (in the Fock basis), resulting in the loss of coherent oscillations.
+In the steady-state, all the Fock states have the same weight.
+This fact, when combined with the kinetic constraint implies that the steady-state magnetization value $M_z^{\text{ss}} \sim - 1/2$ in the presence of finite dephasing (see Fig.~\ref{fig:env_stability_QMBS}(a)-(c)).
+For very weak dephasing strengths e.g., $\gamma_d/\Omega=0.05$, a few cycles of many-body oscillation still appear with the frequency of the unitary dynamics, which is eventually damped at later times due to dephasing.